sirech/talk-tdd-against-the-odds/presentation.md

 > The more your tests resemble the way your software is used, the more confidence they can give you.

+???

+- in a previous project, we had internal discussions about this.
+How do we test the FE?

 ---

 class: center middle